cbrummitt/token-allowance-bot/README.md

 ```
 The bot responds in that channel with the message
 ```
-@charlie revoked one token from @fernando.vega-redondo. @charlie now has 1 token remaining to give to others.
+@charlie revoked one token from @UsainBolt. @charlie now has 2 token remaining to give to others.
 ```
 Alternatively, simply write `/revoke @UsainBolt`.